 Presentation layer, which is commonly known as the user interface, or the front end of an application.
-In a WebFOCUS reporting application, the presentation layer consists of webpages (including HTML files, Cascading Style Sheets, JavaScript TM , Java classes, and images).
+In a WebFOCUS reporting application, the presentation layer consists of webpages (including HTML files, Cascading Style Sheets, JavaScript $^{\text{TM}}$, Java classes, and images).
 The presentation layer resides on the web server and is handled by the web server and the web browser of the end user.

-logic.
+User interface logic, which is any application logic other than presentation or data access logic.
 User interface logic allows you to create and manipulate the components of a report.
 The WebFOCUS Servlets program is configured to provide the user interface logic.
 An example of user interface logic is the WebFOCUS Servlet that powers OLAP.